fontlabcom/getgo-fonts/docs/zotosans-ethiopic.md

 ---

-## Coto Sans Ethiopic
+## Zoto Sans Ethiopic

-Coto Sans Ethiopic is a design for the Ethiopic script.
+Zoto Sans Ethiopic is a design for the Ethiopic script.

 It contains 559 glyphs and 3 OpenType features, and supports 500 characters from the Unicode blocks: Ethiopic, Ethiopic Extended, Ethiopic Extended-A, Ethiopic Supplement.